 Once you complete the declaration form, we will review your information and send you instructions on how to report your paid transactions and what payments you are required to remit for service fees and any applicable taxes.

 Developers will also be required to switch to our automated APIs once they become available.

 Alternative billing systems can be used for digital content and services, such as in-app purchases and subscriptions, in non-gaming apps.

 Google Play’s service fee has never been simply a fee for payment processing.
-It reflects the value provided by Android and Play and supports our continued investments across Android and Google Play, allowing for the user features that people count on.
+It reflects the value provided by Android and Play and supports our continued investments across Android and Google Play, allowing for the user and developer features that people count on.
 Visit this article for more information on the service fee.

 Yes, this program allows developers to use web-based payments as an alternative payment method in an embedded webview within their app.
 Like other alternative payment methods, these would be subject to the requirements for the program listed on this page, including all user trust and safety requirements, as well as the service fee.

 No, this is an opt-in program.
 If you do not wish to offer EEA users an alternative to Google Play’s billing system, no action is required.